mverleg/k8s_host_db/README.md

   In some versions/drivers it may be possible to use `host.minikube.internal` instead of ip, but it did not work for me (see [issue](https://github.com/kubernetes/minikube/issues/8439)).

+* To apply this change (if any), re-run

+      kubectl apply -f mock-services.yml

 ## DB in k8s

 The database inside Kubernetes was already started by `kubectl apply` before.
 You can verify if that is the case with